-30 June 2021 Notes 2021 2020
+Notes 2022 2021

 12. PROPERTY, PLANT AND EQUIPMENT

 Freehold land

+2.650 2.500

-At fair value 2,500 2,200
+At fair value 2,650 2,500

 Buildings on freehold land

-At cost 1,022 1,022
+At cost - 1,022

+At fair value 1,075 -

-Less Provision for depreciation (762) (736)
+Less Provision for depreciation - (762)

-Total buildings on freehold land 260 286
+Total buildings on freehold land 1,075 260

-Total freehold land and buildings 2,760 2,486
+Total freehold land and buildings 3,725 2,760

 Plant and equipment

-At cost 2,183 1,974
+At cost 2,537 2,183

-Less Provision for depreciation (1,760) (1,641)
+Less Provision for depreciation (1,893) (1,760)

-Total plant and equipment 423 333
+Total plant and equipment 644 423

 Total property, plant and equipment

-At cost 3,205 2,996
+At cost 2,537 3,205

-At fair value 2,500 2,200
+At fair value 3,725 2,500

-Less Provision for depreciation (2,522) (2,377)
+Less Provision for depreciation (1,893) (2,522)

-Total written down amount 3,183 2,819
+Total written down amount 4,369 3,183

-a) While the valuation report does not indicate impairment of land, it does present estimation uncertainty regarding the increased valuation of the land.
+a) While the valuation report does not indicate impairment of land and buildings, it does present estimation uncertainty regarding the increased valuation of the land and buildings.
 The valuation is performed as at the current date of valuation only.
 The fair value assessed may change significantly and unexpectedly over a relatively short period of time (including as a result of factors that the Valuer could not reasonably have been aware of as at the date of valuation).
-The Bank has determined that the carrying amount of land, and the fair value are not materially different.
+The Bank has determined that the carrying amount of land and buildings, and the fair value are not materially different.
 The Valuation is based on specific assumptions that appear reasonable based on current local market sentiment and forecasts.